 - Don’t set consequences you are unlikely to enforce

 3. Get on the same page with your partner

-Most parents will be familiar with their child going to their partner when they don’t get what they want from you.
+Most parents will be familiar with their children going to their partner when they don’t get what they want from them.
 To give your approach the best chance of success, make sure your partner is on the same page as you so your child can’t find any weaknesses to exploit.